lucifernipun22/Kaagaz/README.md

 <p align="center">
 This is a Camera App android project based on modern Android application tech-stacks and MVVM architecture.
 In this app user can capture the image and also take multiple photos in one go.
 When user capture the image it will save into the Room database.
-We can also preview all the images which was saved in the database.
+We can also preview all the images and fetch the image from the database.
 </p>